Tyre safety checks are just a few things that you don’t necessarily learn on your driving lessons.

 These checks should be made each month, and before any long journeys, or get into the habit of checking them each time you fill up.

-Tyre pressure – you'll find a tyre pressure gauge at nearly all petrol stations.
-You’ll find the recommended pressure for your particular vehicle (measured in PSI/BAR) either in your owner's manual, inside the fuel tank cover or inside the ledge of the driver’s door.
+Tyre pressure – you can go to your local petrol station to check your tyre pressure by using the tyre pressure gauge.
+You’ll find the recommended pressure measured in PSI/BAR in your car manual, inside the fuel tank cover or inside the ledge of the driver’s door.

-It’s best to check your tyre pressure when the tyres are cold, as this way you get a more accurate reading.
+It’s best to check your tyre pressure when the tyres are cold for e.g. when the car hasn’t been driven for a while - this way you get a more accurate reading.

 ** HOW TO CHECK TYRE TREAD DEPTH?
 DO THE 20P TEST! **

-Ever heard of 'AQUAPLANING'?
-In situations when your tyres have insufficient tread depth to clear surface water on the road, you may experience the particularly hazardous phenomenon of aquaplaning.
+In situations when your tyres have insufficient tread depth to clear the water properly from the road surface, you may experience the particularly hazardous phenomenon of aquaplaning.

 In this situation your tyres lose contact with the road surface and travel on top of the water’s surface - and with no contact with the road, you are unable to accelerate, brake or steer effectively, greatly increasing your risk of being involved in an accident.

-Independent tests carried out by the Motor Industry Research Association (MIRA) found that a cars braking ability starts to dramatically reduce once the tread depth on the tyres reaches 3mm.
+Independent tests carried out by the Motor Industry Research Association (MIRA) found that a cars braking ability started to dramatically reduce once the tread depth on the tyres reached 3mm.